JoshuaC215/agent-service-toolkit/README.md

 To customize the agent for your own use case:

-1. Modify the `agent/research_assistant.py` file to change the agent's behavior and tools.
+1. Modify the `src/agent/research_assistant.py` file to change the agent's behavior and tools.
 Or, build a new agent from scratch.
-2. Adjust the Streamlit interface in `streamlit_app.py` to match your agent's capabilities.
+2. Adjust the Streamlit interface in `src/streamlit_app.py` to match your agent's capabilities.

 ## Building other apps on the AgentClient

-The repo includes a generic `client.AgentClient` that can be used to interact with the agent service.
+The repo includes a generic `src/client/client.AgentClient` that can be used to interact with the agent service.
 This client is designed to be flexible and can be used to build other apps on top of the agent.
 It supports both synchronous and asynchronous invocations, and streaming and non-streaming requests.

-See the `run_client.py` file for full examples of how to use the `AgentClient`.
+See the `src/run_client.py` file for full examples of how to use the `AgentClient`.
 A quick example:

 ```python
 from client import AgentClient